 - What happens if there’s failure to pay

 - Life insurance (if appropriate)

 - Tax allocations

 Annulments are rare.
 There isn’t much in Arizona statutes to guide what an “impediment rendering the marriage void” means.
 Maybe one lied to the other to trick them into marriage.
 Some try to use the reason that the marriage wasn’t consummated.
 However, that’s not dispositive.
 In other words, it’s hard to prove as a fact.
 Regardless, there are a number of things to be aware of if the Court does annul your marriage:

-- Community property principles do not apply.
+- Community property principles still apply.

 - There will be no Court order for spousal support.

 - Tax filings may need to be amended.